 Q: What’s the difference between DHA and EPA?

 A: There are two key omega-3 fatty acids: DHA and EPA.
 They are both readily found in fish, and they each provide common and unique benefits.
 They have both been shown effective in reducing triglyceride levels.
 EPA has been shown to help alleviate cellular inflammation and DHA aids in brain function.
 For this reason, omega-3 fatty acid supplements typically contain both DHA and EPA.

-A: Because our bodies naturally convert some DHA from EPA, our Primal Omegas contain a little more EPA.
-Bottom line: as long as you’re getting a reasonable amount of DHA and EPA, the exact ratio doesn’t matter too much.
+A: The fish oil in its natural form contains higher DHA than EPA.
+As long as you’re getting a reasonable amount of DHA and EPA, the exact ratio doesn’t matter too much.

 Good MDA Article on Omega-3/ Omega-6:

 Q: Is there any glyphosate in your gelatin capsules?